-The flight continued its journey to Gatwick at midday.
+The flight continued its journey to Mexico at 4.50am.

 On Tuesday, a multi-agency emergency operation was put in place at Shannon Airport after the crew of a corporate jet declared an emergency over the Atlantic west of Ireland.